Himanshu-2678/Notebooks/README.md

-# Notebooks Repository
+# Jupyter Notebooks Collection

+Welcome to my collection of Jupyter Notebooks!
-This repository includes all the Jupyter Notebooks I have worked on, ranging from data exploration to building machine learning models.
-It showcases my hands-on experience with data analysis, visualization, model training, and various techniques I’ve learned throughout my AI/ML journey.
+This repository features all the notebooks I have worked on throughout my AI/ML learning journey — from initial data exploration to building and evaluating machine learning models.
+It reflects my hands-on experience with:

+Data analysis and preprocessing

+Data visualization

+Feature engineering

+Model training and evaluation

+Experimenting with different algorithms and techniques

+Each notebook represents a step in my continuous growth in data science and machine learning.
+Feel free to explore!